USS Swordfish (SSN-579): Honors and awards

 Swordfish also received a number of classified awards.

 K-129 incident legacy

 Russia has repeatedly requested copies of Swordfishs logs to trace her at the time K-129 was lost, but the Pentagon refuses to release them; Swordfish was involved in highly sensitive operations at that time.
+Russians concluded Swordfish caused loss K-129.
+Note that as time has passed no evidence has ever been released by Russia, even after the fail of the Soviet Union, or other source linking involvement by Swordfish.
 The United States has salvaged some parts of K-129, and has provided the Russian government with a videotape of a burial-at-sea ceremony for six K-129 crew members whose remains were recovered when the American deep-sea drillship Hughes Glomar Explorer recovered parts of K-129 in 1974.